kibo-money/kibo/README.md

 This project was started as an answer to the outrageous pricing from Glassnode (and their third tier starting at $833.33/month !).

-But it is a lot of work and has been worked on _**full-time since November of 2023**_ and has also been operational since then without any ads.
+But it is a lot of work and has been worked on **full-time since November of 2023** and has also been operational since then without any ads.

-_**At the time of writing (2024-09-12), this project has made around 2,200,000 sats, which is around $1300 or $120/month.
-It's unsustainable.**_
+**At the time of writing (2024-09-12), this project has made around 2,200,000 sats, which is around $1300 or $120/month.
+While I'm very grateful for all donations, it's sadly unsustainable.**

 So if you find this project useful, [please send some sats](https://geyser.fund/project/satonomics/), it would be really appreciated.

+If you're a potential sponsor, feel free to contact me in Nostr !

 [Geyser Fund](https://geyser.fund/project/satonomics/)